digisavvy/some-like-it-neat/README.md

 Coming Soon
 ---------------

-* Theme Hook Alliance Integration.
+* ~~Theme Hook Alliance Integration.
 Yeah, I'm lazy.
 That's next on my to-do list!
-You guys sound like my mother!
+You guys sound like my mother!~~ — Theme is now partially 'hooked-up'.
+That is, template part files, located in '/partials' have had THA hooks added...
+Other files will be done soon.
+Feel free to add em yourself, if you have a minute!
 * Further use of WP Customizer.
 I don't know how to use the fucking thing, so tips are appreciated; so don't be a lazy fucker!

 Getting Started